L'Égyptienne (Lecocq)

-L'égyptienne is an 1890 operetta in 3 acts and 11 scenes by Charles Lecocq, to a libretto by Henri Chivot, Charles Nuitter and Alexandre Beaumont.
+L'Égyptienne (The Egyptian [Woman]) is an 1890 operetta in 3 acts and 11 scenes by Charles Lecocq, to a libretto by Henri Chivot, Charles Nuitter and Alexandre Beaumont.
 The operetta was publicized as an "opérette militaire".
 It premiered 8 November 1890 at the Folies-Dramatiques, Paris.
 The Revue d'art dramatique noted that the production took place at the reopened Eden Théâtre, now transformed into an opera house.
 The reviewer of the Courrier de l'art commented that Lecocq was no longer producing operettas with the frequency of the past and was more selective in choice of material.
 The piece was not a success and ran for 22 performances.